 3.In the drop-down menu, click Insert HTML Code.

-4.At the dialog box, add a new code entry or select an existing code entry.
+4.In the dialog, add a new code entry or select an existing code entry.

 Using the HTML Code Repository